Description of brunch and a staged reading of a new play by Joseph Rodota – The Jeane Dixon Effect – at the B Street Theatre at the Sofia.

 The play ends years after her death when her possessions, including a crystal ball Dixon claimed was given to her while growing up in California by a “gypsy”, were sold at auction in 2009.

-While the playwright noted the Jeane was not intentionally funny, the work can best be described as a black comedy.
+While the playwright noted the The Jeane Dixon Effect was not intentionally funny, in my opinion the work can best be described as a black comedy.

 A Work in Progress (How Sausage is Made)